Intercept Counterfeit Products with Product Authentication Mobile Apps in Supply Chain

 by Smitesh Singh, on Jun 9, 2021 6:24:55 PM

-Counterfeit goods are one of the most crippling challenges faced by enterprises today, and proliferation of ecommerce has only given a boost to the efforts of these counterfeiters.
+Counterfeit goods are one of the most crippling challenges faced by enterprises today, and proliferation of digital marketplaces has only given a boost to the efforts of these counterfeiters.
 The multilateral and distributed nature of the supply chain, further handicaps not just one or two but multiple parties involved.
 According to the International Chamber Of Commerce, the cost of domestically produced counterfeit goods could lie between $520 - $960 billion by the year 2022.

 Being mindful of the repercussions, yet having no direct solution to tackle or prevent them, further dents the market confidence of an enterprise, particularly the new players and start-ups.
 Evolving technologies, thankfully can help negate this premise and help brands strike back in the fight against counterfeiters.
 In this blog, we will talk about various challenges that an organization faces in battling counterfeit products and the possible solutions that can help them.

 The reputation and revenue loss constitute the imminent impact of counterfeit products and can have a disruptive effect on brands.
 More on the list of challenges include: